nus-cs2103-AY2122S2/tp/docs/team/wei-xinn.md

 ### Project: ContaX

-ContacX is for professionals who have many clients, current and prospective, who may possibly work with sensitive personal information and documents related to each of those clients.
-They have busy schedules with many appointments & meetings, and must be able to find available time slots in their schedules quickly.
+ContaX is an integrated solution designed for busy professionals who work with many clients and frequently interact with other people.
+It assists those who have packed schedules in efficiently scheduling appointments, while also being able to respond to volatile changing schedules.

-ContacX will allow for efficient management of a large list of contacts, allowing the mental workload of remembering people and related scheduled tasks to be offloaded.
-It will also provide an efficient way of efficiently organizing resources, while having minimal downtime with seamless transition from existing solutions.
+ContaX allows efficient management of a large list of contacts together with a schedule, providing an integrated solution for tracking work-related information.
+Built with efficiency in mind, ContaX promises a seamless transition from existing solutions for minimal downtime.

 Given below are my contributions to the project.